InjuMichorius/InjuMichorius/README.md

 # Hey, I'm Inju Michorius 👋
 I want to work as a front-end developer with UI/UX design skills.
-I'm based in Amsterdam.

 achtergrond

 > “It’s through mistakes that you actually can grow.
 You have to get bad in order to get good.” –Paula Scher

 I'm always trying to become the best version of myself.
 I love to play guitar, drink a cold one with the boys and play videogames.

 ## What I'm focusing on
 Currently trying to get a portfolio website online
 I'm also following a minor Web Development where I learn to master CSS, Javascript and HTML.

+## Social links

 <!--
 **InjuMichorius/InjuMichorius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.